Weegley/ipfilter_aggregated/README.md

 - emule-security.zip — [Direct link](https://raw.githubusercontent.com/Weegley/ipfilter_aggregated/main/emule-security.zip)
 - ipfilter.app.zip — [Direct link](https://raw.githubusercontent.com/Weegley/ipfilter_aggregated/main/ipfilter.app.zip)

+## TODO
+- Try to aggregate them into one big set

 ## Disclaimer

 This repository is provided "as-is" for archival and convenience purposes.
 The repository owner does not claim ownership of the original content.
 Verify files and licensing with the original sources before use.